Brich dem Hungrigen dein Brot, BWV 39: Intermediate section

-The short second section in common time is a 12 bar bridging interlude linking the first and third sections.
+The short second section in common time is a 12-bar bridging interlude linking the first and third sections.
 The key modulates from D minor to C minor, so that the surrounding first and third sections can modulate from their starting key to its dominant and thus the whole movement can return to its original key at the close.

-The bridging section is composed in the seventeenth century concertato style, adopted in many of Bach's earlier Weimar cantatas, with the chorus playing the role of the concertino soloists and the orchestra the ripieno.
+The bridging section is composed in the seventeenth-century stile concertato, adopted in many of Bach's earlier Weimar cantatas, with the chorus playing the role of the concertino soloists and the orchestra the ripieno.
 The movement starts off with the basses singing "so du einen nacket siehest" (when thou naked seest), without any accompaniment even from the continuo.

 The full choir and orchestra respond with "so kleide ihn" (then clothe him), with alto recorders echoing the initial bass theme.
 In the next concertino passage the bass theme is sung by the altos, while the sopranos sing a florid counter-theme with semiquaver scales—a long melisma on "kleide".

 The bass theme is finally sung by the tenors, with the florid accompaniment in the altos and sopranos.
 In the second set of six bars, the choir sing the text "und entzeuch dich nicht von deinem Fleisch" (and hide not thyself from thine own flesh) in chords, taking up the repeated detached notes of the initial bass theme.
 The bass line incorporates the semiquaver scales.

 The beginning of the bass part provides a motif for the continuo accompaniment, which is imitated in counterpoint by the two alto recorders until the end of the section, producing a running line of semiquavers.
 The accompanying oboes and upper strings respond to each other with fragmented quaver motifs derived from the vocal material of this section as well as the quaver motifs in the first section.